Royal Arena: Background

 In Copenhagen, Parken Stadium, which is primarily a football stadium, is the largest indoor arena in Denmark (when its retractable roof is closed), with a seating capacity of 38,065.
 For most international sporting events, Brøndby Hall and Ballerup Super Arena were not considered large enough, while Parken Stadium is too large.

 While the Malmö Arena in Sweden, across from Copenhagen on the eastern side of the Øresund strait (which forms the Denmark–Sweden border), was suitable for regional and international events requiring an indoor arena with a capacity of 10,000–20,000, it could not be expected to serve Danish domestic events.
-Copenhagen also wished to host its own international events, such as the Eurovision Song Contest, World Men's Handball Championship, Ice Hockey World Championship, FINA World Aquatics Championships, and major concerts.
+Copenhagen also wished to host its own international events, such as the Eurovision Song Contest, WWE, World Men's Handball Championship, Ice Hockey World Championship, FINA World Aquatics Championships, and major concerts.
 Thus, the decision was made to build an arena of this size in Copenhagen.